 To wrap up this session, Chris and Tom turned to the live webinar audience to field their questions on cyber insurance.
 Check out the Q & A Transcript to read their responses to questions like these, and many more.

-Jackson Pitts is a writer at BeyondTrust, bringing with him several years of content experience within enterprise technology.
+Jackson Pitts is a Content Marketing Manager at BeyondTrust, bringing with him several years of content experience within enterprise technology.
 He holds a BSBA in Business Administration and Marketing.
 Prior to BeyondTrust, he held various content marketing positions covering topics including cloud, cybersecurity, data center technology, and ITSM.
 Outside of work you can find him exploring New England and playing the drums.